KankakeeCommunityCollege/recover-newsroom/_posts/2024-12-11-kcc-receives-job-training-economic-development-grant.md

 The Illinois Department of Commerce and Economic Opportunity grant funds students’ tuition, fees, books and supplies, and assists with other expenses.
 It is available to students enrolled in manufacturing and information technology programs, industries where there are not enough local workers.
 Recipients must be between 18-24 years old.

-"This development grant invests in the future of our community," said Dr. Michael Boyd, KCC’s president.
-"By aligning our training programs with the needs of local employers and providing robust support services, we’re empowering our residents to build better futures for themselves and their families.”
+“This development grant invests in the future of our community,” said Dr. Michael Boyd, KCC’s president.
+“By aligning our training programs with the needs of local employers and providing robust support services, we’re empowering our residents to build better futures for themselves and their families.”

 KCC received the JTED grant because the college serves three communities—Kankakee, Hopkins Park and Pembroke—identified as part of the Illinois Restore, Reinvest, Renew initiative.
 Another factor for eligibility was having a workforce which could benefit from learning the skills needed to fill family-sustaining jobs in emerging sectors.